saulo-chaves/ProbBreed/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ProbBreed employs Bayesian statistics to analyze multi-environment trials’ data, and uses its outputs to estimate the marginal, pairwise, and conditional probability of superior performance of the genotypes.
+ProbBreed employs Bayesian statistics to analyse multi-environment trials’ data, and uses its outputs to estimate the marginal, pairwise, and conditional probability of superior performance of the genotypes.
 The method is thoroughly described at